stevenMouret/web-accessibility-guidelines/_doc/accessibility/forms/input-help.md

 People with language and memory impairments, motor impairments, or impairments that affect the performance of a function can spend a lot of time validating a form.
 In order to help the user to fill in the relevant fields more simply, it is necessary to use the attribute `autocomplete`.

-Autocomplete field are described in the [HTML 5.2 specification](https://www.w3.org/TR/html52/sec-forms.html#autofilling-form-controls-the-autocomplete-attribute).
+Autocomplete field are described in the [HTML 5.2 - Autofilling form controls: the autocomplete attribute](https://www.w3.org/TR/html52/sec-forms.html#autofilling-form-controls-the-autocomplete-attribute) and in [WCAG 2.1 - Input Purposes for User Interface Components](https://www.w3.org/TR/WCAG21/#input-purposes).

 Example: